Search & Read

 “Once the moth touches the ‘flame,’ it does not have to go back and experience the burning again.
 It is burnt once for all!
-That is the taste of "Self."
-If you "experience" the Self, that is the end.
+That is the taste of ‘Self.’
+If you ‘experience’ the Self, that is the end.
 It is NOT a repetitive or revocable process.
 It is IRREVOCABLE.”

+Greg: I wonder if we have to differentiate between literal and implied meaning.
+If I take the moth analogy literally, then yes, it is misleading and keeps the seeker seeking.
 However, if I know Vedanta and see the example I can see some beauty in it without pursuing the quest for experience.
 Correct?

-My understanding is that if one uses an action-experience language, rather than a knowledge-identity one, many more people we will feel attracted to the teacher.
-“Action” and “Experience” are the original vasanas of creation.
+My understanding is that if one uses an action/experience language, rather than a knowledge/identity one, many more people we will feel attracted to the teacher.
+“Action” and “experience” are the original vasanas of creation.
 It feels familiar to most everyone.